mg979/vim-packs/Readme.md

     Vpacks [arguments]

 **NOTE**: the following commands aren't necessary for the plugins to work, if you put them in your `pack/*/start/` directories.
-They actually **require** that you keep your plugins in the `pack/*/opt/` directories.
+They actually **only make sense** if you keep your plugins in the `pack/*/opt/` directories.
 Only use them if:

 * you want to lazy load some plugins
 * you want greater control on which plugins to load
 * you want a way to have from Vim an overview of the installed plugins
-* you are making the transition from another plugin manager
+* for an easier transition from another plugin manager

 The syntax is meant to be very similar to the one used by [vim-plug](https://github.com/junegunn/vim-plug).
 Implementation is still partial, only `on` and `for` options are supported.